 Involving and Informing

 Letters are regularly emailed to parents/carers.
 Eco boards are on display; these are updated regularly.
 Information is on our website, this includes our Environmental-hub, which has been developed to demonstrate what we are doing, track progress and offer facts, advice and other resources to support being environmentally friendly.
-Messages about our Eco work goes out weekly on social media on Facebook, Instagram and Twitter.
+Messages about our Eco work goes out weekly on social media on Facebook, Instagram and Twitter on our Friday Eco Update.
 There is an Eco news update on monthly parent newsletters and on every report for the Trustees; this is quarterly.
 A termly Eco Newsletter is produced.
 There is a dedicated Eco section in our Quaggy Development Trust Annual Review – this goes out to parents, centre users, partners and funders.

 Monitoring and Evaluation

 A big part of our journey has been getting the message out there about being kind and respecting the planet; why this is so important and how we can really have an impact on sustainability.
+We have adopted a Hippo as part of our Global Citizenship element of the award.
+This is a high profile way of engaging children, parents and the community keeping focus on environmental issues.
 We have been able to teach the children good habits so that they can carry this on for future generations and embedding good practice with staff and getting parents on board too.
 We have made important links with the community and looked at alternative more environmentally friendly ways of doing things/buying/using resources.
 As well as this being so important, we have also had fun, been really creative, gained new experiences and learnt new skills!